ldn-softdev/jtc/README.md

 ##### _Understand how `[-n]` and `[^n]` subscripts work_
-say we have a folloing JSON:
+say, we have a following JSON:
 ```
 bash $ echo '{"a":[  {"b3": 123 }, { "c3": 3.14 }  ] }' | jtc
 {